 |Total Semester Credit Hours||32|

 * Please see Wellness Education Requirements for more information.
-Students completing bachelor's degrees are required to complete two Wellness courses.
+Students completing bachelor's degrees are required to complete two different Wellness courses.

 Quarter Curriculum - For Reference Only

 Effective fall 2013, RIT converted its academic calendar from quarters to semesters.
 The following content has been made available as reference only.
 Currently matriculated students who began their academic programs in quarters should consult their academic adviser for guidance and course selection.